In Development · Godot 4 + Jolt Physics · Targeting Q1 2027

 What it is

-"The Tsar Tank was a 60-ton wheeled monument to bad ideas that somehow almost worked, but didn't and lived in a ditch.
+"The Tsar Tank was a 60-ton wheeled monument to bad ideas that somehow almost worked, but didn't — and spent the rest of its days rusting in a ditch.
 This game asks: what if we put a laser cannon on this thing and gave it like, four wheels?"

 Tracks.
 Coaxial cannons.
 Trophy active protection.
 Drones.
 Railguns.
 And a crewman named Bob who gets genuinely dangerous the longer he survives.